LeetLLM

 Human-out-of-the-Loop (HOOTL): Full autonomy

 At the far end of the spectrum, some actions are automated with no real-time human oversight.
 This applies only to bounded actions with clear authorization and acceptable failure modes.
-An authorized order-status read or a draft created in an internal queue may fit; an unrestricted database read or web action doesn't become low risk simply because it doesn't write data.
+An authorized evaluation read or a draft created in an internal queue may fit; an unrestricted database read or web action doesn't become low risk merely because it doesn't write data.
 Some actions stay HITL because their effect, policy, or applicable duties demand a pre-execution gate.

 The trust spectrum